Table of Content

 Process of Fermentation

 Fermentation is an anaerobic biochemical process.
-In the process of fermentation, the first step is the same as cellular respiration, which is the formation of pyruvic acid by glycolysis where net 2 ATP molecules are synthesised.
+In fermentation, the first process is the same as cellular respiration, which is the formation of pyruvic acid by glycolysis where net 2 ATP molecules are synthesised.
 In the next step, pyruvate is reduced to lactic acid, ethanol or other products.
 Here NAD+ is formed which is re-utilized back in the glycolysis process.

 Also Check: MCQs on Fermentation Process